Understanding Product SKU: How to Introduce Your Products

 - It is simple to recognize and track individual inventories

-- It is created to offer an insight on the product (size, color, texture, etc.)
+- It is created to offer an insight into the product (size, color, texture, etc.)

 - To recognize merchandise via SKU instead of digging deeper

-A barcode is a pattern of parallel lines of varying widths to be read by a machine, and is printed on merchandise for controlling stocks.
-On the other hand, an SKU is a set of number to be read by the human eye to take control of an inventory.
+A barcode is a pattern of parallel lines of varying widths that are supposed to be read by a machine and printed on merchandise for controlling stocks.
+On the other hand, an SKU is a set of numbers to be read by the human eye to take control of an inventory.
 Since both do the same job, then why choose an SKU over the barcode?

-An SKU is exclusive to your E-Commerce business; however, barcodes are not.
-If you resell products then your network of sellers may change the barcode on a product each time they host it on your store, and that would throw SKU out of synchronization.
+An SKU is exclusive to your eCommerce business; however, barcodes are not.
+If you resell your products, then your network of sellers may change the barcode on a product each time they host it on your store, and that would throw SKU out of synchronization.

-By using SKU, you can conveniently update the stocks and manage the inventories, regardless of barcode changes.
+By using SKU, you can conveniently update your stocks and manage the inventories, regardless of barcode changes made by the following –

 • Product Catalogues